astro-mat/PP5_E-Commerce_Application/README.md

 ### About Us page

-- The about us page gives a short description of the history and background of company and website
+- The about us page gives a short description of the histary and background of company and website
 - A "Back To shop" allows users to easily navigate to the main shop page

 ![About Us page](docs/images/about-us.PNG)